 - Prominent delusions that they believe are real or those that are acted upon

-Delusional disorder is a condition in which delusions are present, but not visual or auditory hallucinations.
-In addition to lacking the hallucinations that typify schizophrenia, people with the delusional disorder don’t have overtly bizarre behavior or significant functional impairments.
+Delusional disorder is a condition characterized by the presence of delusions rather than visual or auditory hallucinations.
+People with delusional disorder do not experience overtly bizarre behavior or significant functional impairments.

-People with delusional disorder do have false beliefs, but these typically involve plausible real-life scenarios that happen not to be true for them.
-People with this disorder typically have one or more of the following five categories of delusions:
+People with delusional disorder deal with false beliefs that typically involve plausible yet untrue scenarios.
+Individuals with this condition typically exhibit at least one of five categories of delusions:

 - Erotomanic delusions (beliefs that another person is in love with them)